ashi114/SMIT-Web-batch-19/readme.txt

 --- Third Assingment of CSS - Making Different Box Shadows in a same Box
 --- CSS Chapters of List Style Type and Layouts
 --- Assingment 3 of CSS - Making a Sticky Nav Bar for javed Nihari website
+--- using Animation in CSS to create effects